daattali/beautiful-jekyll/README.md

 Optional: You may want to configure a webhook to prevent old inactive branches (representing approved comments) from stacking up.
 You can refer to [Staticman's documentation](https://staticman.net/docs/webhooks) for details.
 Make sure to input the **Payload URL** according to your chosen `endpoint`.
 For example, the default `endpoint` is `https://staticman3.herokuapp.com/v3/entry/github/`, so the corresponding **Payload URL** should be `https://staticman3.herokuapp.com/v1/webhook`.

-### Adding Google Analytics to track page views

-Beautiful Jekyll lets you easily add Google Analytics to all your pages.
-This will let you track all sorts of information about visits to your website, such as how many times each page is viewed and where (geographically) your users come from.
-To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `google_analytics` parameter in `_config.yml`.

-### Sharing blog posts on social media

-By default, all blog posts will have buttons at the bottom of the post to allow people to share the current page on Twitter/Facebook/LinkedIn.
-You can choose to enable/disable specific social media websites in the `_config.yml` file.
-You can also turn off the social media buttons on specific blog posts using `social-share: false` in the YAML front matter.

-### Page types

-- **post** - To write a blog post, add a markdown or HTML file in the `_posts` folder.
-As long as you give it YAML front matter (the two lines of three dashes), it will automatically be rendered like a blog post.
-Look at the existing blog post files to see examples of how to use YAML parameters in blog posts.
-- **page** - Any page outside the `_posts` folder that uses YAML front matter will have a very similar style to blog posts.
-- **home** - The home layout is meant to act as the homepage of your blog posts - it will display all your blog posts, sorted from newest to oldest.
-A file using the `home` layout must be named `index.html` (not `index.md` or anything else!).
-- **minimal** - If you want to create a page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal` to the YAML front matter.
-- If you want to completely bypass the template engine and just write your own HTML page, simply omit the YAML front matter.
-Only do this if you know how to write HTML!

 ## Supported YAML front matter parameters

 These are the main parameters you can place inside a page's YAML front matter that **Beautiful Jekyll** supports.